Skip to content

 How do I write an engaging role description?

-Let volunteers know if the role is accessible and if adjustments can be made.
-(We’ve linked to our Writing Accessible Roles Guide to help you with this.)
+You should also let volunteers know if the role is accessible and if adjustments can be made.
+(We’ve linked to our Writing Accessible Roles Guideto help you with this.)

 List key skills